brainiak/rt-cloud/projects/sample/ReadMe_SampleProject.md

     - <sup>\*</sup>We have special permission from the Princeton Institutional Review Board to publicly post the dicoms on this Github repository.
         - **IMPORTANT:** DO NOT post the raw dicoms for your experiment on Github!!
 - **`projectMain` script**
     - This script is called when you run the projectInterface.
-This script is called when you run the projectInterface.
 The projectInterface starts the web server in the cloud and initializes communication with the file server.
 From a browser window pointed to the web server URL you will have controls to start and stop your project scripts.
 - **`initialize` script**
     - The purpose of this script is to run certain commands *before* you start your experiment.
 In this sample project, a temporary `tmp` folder is created with sub-directories `console_directory` and `cloud_directory` to illustrate the interaction between the console computer and the cloud.
         - NOTE: Under normal circumstances, all of the python scripts here will be running in the cloud.
 This means that, from your scripts' perspective, the `cloud_directory` would be a local directory whereas the `console_directory` would be a remote directory.